 Applicants must have a completed bachelor's (BA) degree from an accredited college or university, as well as a minimum of 24 hours of undergraduate or graduate work in the field of political science.

-- The applicant completes the application procedure for UNT's Toulouse Graduate School detailed here: Toulouse Graduate School
+- The applicant completes the ApplyTexas application procedure for UNT's Toulouse Graduate School detailed here: Toulouse Graduate School (your GRE scores should be transmitted to Toulouse direrctly from ETS); and

-- Applicants must submit the following materials directly to the Political Science Department:
+- The applicant must submit the following materials directly to the Political Science Department:

 - Three letters of recommendation from individuals qualified to evaluate the applicant's academic potential (letters from academic instructors are preferred, but letters from employers or others may be submitted if academic references are unavailable) and a confidential appraisal form (from each recommender): Appraisal Form;